lolmaus/ember-element-query/README.md

 Say, you trigger sidebar expanding/collapsing, which should cause some EQ components to realign.

-But sidebar is animated, and the resulting widths aren't available until after transition completes.
+But the sidebar is animated, and the resulting widths aren't available until after transition completes.

 To resolve this problem, you can subscribe your EQ components to the transition end event on given selectors.

-To do that, define `eqTransitionSelectors` array on your component:
+To do that, define `eqTransitionSelectors` array on a parent component, that contains both the sidebar and EQ components affected by sidebar width:

 ```js
 import Component from '@ember/component'